kovidgoyal/calibre/manual/faq.rst

 You will see a list of books in Safari, tap on any book and you will be given the option to either download it, or read it in the browser itself.
 If you choose to download it, Safari will ask you if you want to open it with iBooks.

+Many reading apps support browsing the calibre library directly via its `OPDS <httpd://opds.io/>`__ support.
+In such apps you can go to the online catalog screen and add the IP address of the calibre server to browse and download books from your calibre library within the app.

 How do I use calibre with my Android phone/tablet or Kindle Fire HD?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~